 Hubricht's Amsonia forms a cloud of foliage 3' by 3' wide and holds its own again anything, even Bidens, wet year or dry.
 The Commuter daylilies are the same.
-On the other hand, Spiderworts, Irises and Beardtongues,which are happy in wet years
+On the other hand, spiderworts, irises and beardtongues are happiest in wet years.

-and dive underground or basically shrivel up to the size of a quarter when the weather turns dry.
-So last fall and this spring I added more Rosa palustris scandens and Hubricht's Blue Star.
+The water lovers dive underground or basically shrivel up to the size of a quarter when the weather turns dry.
+So last fall and this spring I added more Rosa palustris scandens and Hubricht's Blue Star to the ditch.
 The Amsonia has the grace and movement of an ornamental grass and a soft texture.
 It's by far my favorite perennial for foliage effect.